AndrewEllis93/Print-Tuning-Guide/README.md

             - *Male* pins go into the *female* housings, and vice versa.
                 - ![](Images/Troubleshooting/LayerShifting/Microfit-Housings.jpg)
             - The crimped side of the pins should be facing *towards the latch*, as shown above.
+            - The lower arms should be crimped onto the insulation, and the next arms should be crimped onto the bare wire.
             - The female pins (that go into the male housings) have *three* sets of arms.
 You should only crimp the lower two.
-                - DO NOT CRIMP THESE ARMS.
+                - **(!)
+DO NOT CRIMP THESE ARMS.**
                 - ![](Images/Troubleshooting/LayerShifting/Microfit-Female.png)
             - **Example of correct crimps:**
                 - ![](Images/Troubleshooting/LayerShifting/Microfit-Crimps.png)
+        - Do a "tug test".
+Ensure that the pins do not come out.
+            - Microfits hold *very* strongly.
+The pins should be nearly impossible to pull out, in fact the wire will usually tear before they come out.

 - Ensure that your wiring is not damaged.
+Check continuity.

 ### Mechanical
 - With the motors powered off, move the toolhead by hand in each axis.
 Feel if one axis has more resistance than the other.